 Hey there, my name’s Sophie.

 Thanks for taking the time to browse SRW Content.
-I built this website after quitting my full-time job as a Digital Marketing Manager, with intentions of continuing marketing work as a freelancer.
-However, my career did a complete 360 when I landed a job as a Conservation Ranger for Phillip Island Nature Parks.
-It was the best turn my life could have taken!
+I built this website after quitting my full-time job as a Digital Marketing Manager, with intentions of continuing digital marketing work as a freelancer.
+However, my career did a complete 360 when I landed a job as a Ranger for the Phillip Island Nature Parks.

-My day to day life changed entirely, I went from working 9-5 in an office to working evenings in the beautiful outdoors, being paid to protect our beautiful environment and native wildlife.
-I finally feel like my passion and purpose is being reflected in the everyday work I do.
+I went from working 9-5 in a fast paced office setting to working evenings in the fresh outdoors, being paid to protect our beautiful environment and native wildlife.
+I finally feel like my passions are being reflected in the work I do.

 Interested in how I got to this point?
 Here’s my backstory…